sj-piano/eth-contract-hello-world/README.md

 Open it and specify a new message e.g. `Hello Mars ! (mainnet)`.

 Update the message stored in the contract:
-`node scripts/hello-world-update-message.js --network=mainnet --log-level debug --input-file-json input-data/update-message-ethereum-mainnet.json`
+`node scripts/hello-world-update-message.js --network=mainnet --log-level info --input-file-json input-data/update-message-ethereum-mainnet.json`

 Print the new message stored in the contract:
-`node scripts/hello-world-get-message.js --network=mainnet --log-level debug`
+`node scripts/hello-world-get-message.js --network=mainnet --log-level info`

 Example output: